cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-The timeout path MUST have associated verification methods on the channel and client interfaces in order for a counterparty to prove that a chain stored a particular `UpgradeTimeout`.
+The timeout path MUST have associated verification membership method on the connection interface in order for a counterparty to prove that a chain stored a particular `UpgradeTimeout`.

 ```typescript
 // Connection VerifyChannelUpgradeTimeout method